DialogInsight/DIAnalytics_Android/README.md

     ```

 3. Send information about the user as an HashMap using the function DIAnalytics.identify(hashmap)

+     In order to identify a user of the application as a contact of your DI project, you must provide the information corresponding to        the fields of the [unique key][2].

+     Note:
+     the DI fields always start with a "f_".
+In the DI project fields page, look at the fields tagged has “primary field” and note their      code.
+In the following steps, just prepend “f_” with any field code.
+For instance, a DI field with the code “idCustomer” will            become “f_idCustomer”.

+     This is made in two simples step.
+First, gather the primary key fields informations in a HashMap.

+     For example, a project where the unique key is composed only of the EMail field, do:
+     ```java
+    HashMap contactData = new HashMap();
+    contactData.put("f_EMail", "example@example.com");
+    ```
+     For a project where the unique key is composed of the fields FirstName et LastName field, do:
+     ```java
+    HashMap contactData = new HashMap();
+    contactData.put("f_EMail", "example@example.com");
+    ```
+     For a project where the unique key is composed only of a field named “idCustomer”, do:
+     ```java
+     HashMap contactData = new HashMap();
+     contactData.put("f_EMail", "example@example.com");
+    ```

+    Then, make another HashMap with a “contact” entry and send it.
     ```java
     HashMap contactData = new HashMap();
     contactData.put("f_EMail", "example@example.com");